-Inside Energy is powerful reporting about what powers America.
-It is a collaborative journalism initiative among public media with roots in Colorado, Wyoming and North Dakota and growing to include other states.
+Inside Energy is a collaborative journalism initiative among public media with roots in Colorado, Wyoming and North Dakota and growing to include other states.

 Inside Energy is distinctive multi-platform storytelling with a unique point of view: the spot where people and power intersect, and how that intersection impacts neighbors, communities, regions and the country at large.

-Moving beyond polarized arguments and emotional debates, Inside Energy will explore how energy is made, how energy moves across communities, and how energy is consumed - making, moving, using energy.
+Moving beyond polarized arguments and emotional debates, Inside Energy explores how energy is made, how energy moves across communities, and how energy is consumed - making, moving, using energy.

 There are tradeoffs, opportunities and very human consequences of energy policy, production, use and innovation.
-Inside Energy will explain the national, regional and local significance of energy issues with particular emphasis on where people and power intersect.
+Inside Energy explains the national, regional and local significance of energy issues with particular emphasis on where people and power intersect.

 Foundational and Ongoing Funding